Our Troup Manifesto

 Follow us on our continuing Adventures!

-On September 20th 2017, Hurricane Maria devastated the US island of Puerto Rico.
-Months later, citizens remain without shelter, power, or clean water.
+On September 20th, 2017, Hurricane Maria devastated the US island of Puerto Rico.
+Months later, citizens remain without power, clean water, and shelter.
 Recovery efforts from the US government have been minimal compared to other disasters of similar magnitude in the US.
 The New York Times reports, "Public health officials warn that Puerto Rico is teetering on the edge of a full fledged mental health crisis."
 Even as access to necessities like electricity and clean water slowly return to the island, the trauma remains.

 “We all laugh in the same language.”